Public image of Bill Clinton: Sexual misconduct allegations

 Throughout his career, Clinton has been subject to various allegations of sexual misconduct, though only his extramarital sexual relationships with Lewinsky and Flowers have been admitted by him.

-For alleged misconduct during his governorship Paula Jones brought a sexual harassment lawsuit against Clinton while he was president.
-Clinton argued that as a sitting president, he should not be vulnerable to a civil suit of this nature.
+For alleged misconduct during his governorship, Paula Jones brought a sexual harassment lawsuit against Clinton while he was president.
+Clinton argued that, as a sitting president, he should not be vulnerable to a civil suit of this nature.
 The case landed in the U.S. Supreme Court.
 The Supreme Court held that "Deferral of this litigation until petitioner's Presidency ends is not constitutionally required."

-However, Republican judge Susan Webber Wright of Arkansas dismissed the case.
+However, judge Susan Webber Wright of Arkansas dismissed the case.
 Soon afterwards, Jones appealed the dismissal to the United States Court of Appeals for the Eighth Circuit.

-During the deposition for the Jones lawsuit which was held at the White House, Clinton denied having sexual relations with Monica Lewinsky – a denial that became the basis for the impeachment charge of perjury.
+During the deposition for the Jones lawsuit, which was held at the White House, Clinton denied having sexual relations with Monica Lewinsky – a denial that became the basis for the impeachment charge of perjury.

-On November 18, 1998, Clinton agreed to an out-of-court settlement, and agreed to pay Jones and her attorneys a sum of $850,000.
+On November 18, 1998, Clinton agreed to an out-of-court settlement that included the payment to Jones and her attorneys of the sum of $850,000.
 Clinton, however, still offered no apology to Jones and still denied ever engaging in a sexual affair with her.

 In 1998, Kathleen Willey alleged Clinton sexually assaulted her four years previously.
-In 1998, Juanita Broaddrick alleged she was raped by Clinton some twenty years previously.
+In 1998, Juanita Broaddrick alleged that she was raped by Clinton some twenty years previously.
 The independent counsel determined Willey gave "false information" to the FBI and inconsistent sworn testimony related to the Jones allegation.
 Broaddrick's only sworn testimony about Clinton was a previous denial of any harassment by Clinton.
 Gennifer Flowers, Elizabeth Ward Gracen, Sally Perdue and Dolly Kyle Browning – claimed to have had adulterous sexual relations with Clinton during or before his service as governor.
 Gracen later apologized to Hillary Clinton for having sex with Bill.
 After Gracen made her claim, Independent Counsel Kenneth Starr issued a subpoena to have her testify in court.
 Gracen, however, eluded the subpoena.

 Dolly Kyle Browning alleged that she and Clinton engaged in a long sexual affair from the mid-1970s until 1992.
 Browning began writing a "semi-autobiographical novel" about the affair.
 In the publication process, Browning claims that Clinton did everything in his power to prohibit and undermine publication.
 Browning sued Clinton for damages, but the United States Court of Appeals for the District of Columbia Circuit denied her appeal.

 Clinton's relationship with financier and sex offender Jeffrey Epstein from the 1990s to early 2000s has received much scrutiny and speculation from the media, with Clinton being called for testimony about Epstein by the House Oversight Committee in 2025.

-Notably, both Clinton and Donald Trump have been under scrutiny due to an Email in the Epstein files stating "Ask him if Putin has the photos of Trump blowing Bubba [Bill clinton]?”
-Though, Jeffrey Epstein's brother, mark Epstein has claimed that said "Bubba" was not referring to Clinton.